IBS (IRRITABLE BOWEL SYNDROME)

 -

-Symptom relief Not yet recruitingThis early-phase study tests whether psilocybin-assisted psychotherapy can help people with severe irritable bowel syndrome (IBS) who haven't improved with standard treatments.
-Ten participants will receive either a high dose of psilocybin or an active placebo (niacin) during a g…
+Symptom relief Not yet recruitingThis early study tests whether psilocybin (the active ingredient in magic mushrooms) combined with talk therapy can help people with severe irritable bowel syndrome (IBS).
+Ten adults with hard-to-treat IBS will receive either a high dose of psilocybin or a placebo (niacin) during…

 Phase: EARLY_PHASE1 • Sponsor: NYU Langone Health • Aim: Symptom relief